 Great!
 Next, what’s with that CAN-FD?

-CAN-FD stands for CAN Flexible Data rate.
+CAN-FD stands for CAN Flexible Data Rate.
 This was introduced to increase the bandwidth on the bus by increasing the bit rate.
 Meaning, the bit rate on a given system during the frame transmission could change to a higher speed.

 Oh, that’s nice!
 What about the frame structure?

-CAN-FD has a similar frame structure to that of normal CAN, and two different types of frame formats as that of normal CAN, standard and extended frames, but there are no Data frame and Remote frame concept here.
+CAN-FD has a similar frame structure to that of normal CAN, and two different types of frame formats as that of normal CAN, standard and extended frames, but there are no Data frame and Remote frame concepts here.
 The below figure gives a clear idea about the same.